coderx04/python-secret-auction/README.md

     ## What I Learned

-    - How dictionaries stoer key-value pairs
+    - How dictionaries store key-value pairs
-    - How to iterate through dictionarie
+    - How to iterate through dictionaries
     - How to find the maximum value in a collection